 The trekking path to Chopta begins right on the road and is surrounded by many dhabas and guesthouses.
 The trekking trail is well-marked and is properly paved till Tungnath.
-It is a perfect opportunity for first-timers who are looking to get a hang of the general basics of trekking in the Himalayan region.
+It is an ideal chance for first-timers who are trying to get a hang of the overall basics of trekking within the Himalayan region.
 Trees welcome the visitor as soon as the trek begins, and an endless display of snow-capped peaks can be seen on the left side.
 The entire trek from Chopta to Tungnath and to Chandrashila is fairly easy and does not require the services of a guide.
 Gorgeous meadows appear around 45 minutes after the start of the trek and may make the best camping spot on the entire trail.
 There are 3-4 dhabas here that offer tea, coffee, food, and packaged eatables.
 The dhabas also provide basic shelters in the night.
 These dhabas may also prove useful for when of an emergency or accident when somehow needs help.

-The trail zigzags around this point and steadily climbs up gaining altitude.
-There are a few places where one can sit and enjoy the views of the snowy peaks on the trail.
+The path zigzags around this point and steadily climbs up gaining altitude.
+There are a number of places wherever one will sit and enjoy the views of the snowy peaks on the path.
 The tree cover gives way as you climb over 3100m, around halfway on the way to Tungnath and it can get quite hot with the sunshine.
 Tungnath temple opens its doors to pilgrims in the summer around the end of April and shuts down in November in winter.
 Around ten minutes before you reach Tungnath, there is a small diversion to a peak called Ravanshila.
 It is the place where the demon king Ravana meditated to please Lord Shiva.
 There are panoramic valley views from Ravanshila.
 If you are unsure about the site, it is best to ask the locals or dhabawallas near the temple.

 We finally reached Tungnath after few hours of trekking.
-The ancient Shiva Temple of Tungnath is situated on the upper part of Tungnath, overlooking rest of the settlement.
-The main door was still closed when we reached and the compound.
+The ancient Shiva Temple of Tungnath is situated on the upper part of Tungnath, overlooking the rest of the settlement.
+The main door was still closed once we reached and also the compound.
 The priest came with a key, opened the door and we entered.
-We stayed there for 20 minutes offered puja and spent another 10 minutes in the temple complex and then left the temple.
+We stayed there for twenty minutes offered puja and spent another ten minutes within the temple complex than left the temple.
 Tungnath Chandrashila summit trek is a popular trek (5.5 km) that can be undertaken round the year, except during heavy snowing months of December and January.
 Most visitors like us who trek down the same day, but some stay back to enjoy glorious sunsets and enchanting sunrises.

 If you want to reach Chandrashila (4000m) an additional 1.5kms have to trek with a very steep incline.
 We have no plan for Chandrashila visit but we heard Chandrashila summit offers the most beautiful view of Chaukhamba, Kedar peak, Trishul.
 The view of peaks from Chandrashila in full moon nights is mesmerizing, as are the sunsets and sunrises when all the peaks are set aflame and set your spirit and heart aglow.